jfecher/ante-website/content/docs/language.md

 ```

 Note that we do not get any of the "resume ... finished" print outs until the entire
-computation `f h` finishes.
+computation `f ()` finishes.
 We are continually pushing stack frames to the handler to
 finish later until all resumes finish from the last to the first as the stack frames
 are popped.